Miss Arkansas

 The Miss Arkansas competition is the pageant that selects the representative for the state of Arkansas in the Miss America pageant.
 Arkansas has won the Miss America title three times (1964, 1982, 2017).

-Kennedy Holland of Greenwood was crowned Miss Arkansas 2025 on June 14, 2025, at Robinson Center Auditorium in Little Rock.
-She will compete for the title of Miss America 2026.
+Ava Weeks of Conway was crowned Miss Arkansas on June 13, 2026, at Robinson Center Auditorium in Little Rock.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.